wunderwald/RespFish/Code/README.md

 File I/O is routed through `preload.js` via Electron IPC.
 The renderer process has no direct filesystem access.

 > **Key design decision:** Frontends are isolated from each other and from the Electron main process.
 Adding or modifying a frontend cannot break the bridge, the stream connection, or other frontends.

+#### iBreath - changes from MATLAB version

+- **Async signal generation based on auto-correlaion**: In the old verson of iBreath, we used peak detection and  period averaging to determine the average frequency of recorded respiration to then generate asynchronous respiration.
+This method is now replaced by a new approach that is more stable, especially in settings with a lot of noise: the auto-correlation function of the smoothed respiration recording is calculated and the first prominent peak in it is used as the most period for the async signal.
+- **Open source eye tracking**: Instead of the EYELINK eye tracking device, this module includes a `webgazer.js` eye tracker.
+This tracker has the disadvantage that it is less stable and provides less real-time control to the experimenter.
+Yet, it is easier to use in applications and can be ran on any computer with a webcam. **Switching to EYELINK: there is no native support for EYELINK in js apps.
+Therefore we will need to implement a python 'overlay' that provides eyetracker state and data, e.g. via web sockets**.

 ---